vactum0/vasl/README.md

 5. Output results in seconds.

 # Installation
-Clone git in /root/Downloads path, in folder enter: chmod u+x installer.sh, then: ./installer.sh and your done.
+1. Automatic: Clone git in /root/Downloads path, enter: chmod u+x installer.sh, then: ./installer.sh and your done
+1. Manual python vasl.py

 # Requirement
 VASL runs on any *Nix system